 Semi-Detached Houses

 Semis typically have roof space for 8-15 panels depending on orientation.
-The main consideration is which side faces south.
+The main consideration is which elevation faces south.
 If only the front or back faces south, you may be limited to 6-8 panels on that elevation.
-East/west split installations (panels on both sides) are increasingly common and deliver good all-day generation.
+East/west split installations — panels on both sides of the roof — are increasingly common and deliver good all-day generation despite lower peak output.

 Costs are identical to detached properties for the same system size.
-The only premium is if scaffolding access is restricted by neighbouring properties.
+The only premium is if scaffolding access is restricted by the neighbouring property — expect an additional £100-£300 in scaffolding costs if the installation side is against the party wall.

 Terraced Houses